OlivierSamin1/AI4Devs-Final-Project/project_setup/steps/01_development_environment_setup.md

 ## Next Steps

-Now that your development environment is set up, you can proceed to [Container Infrastructure Setup](./02_container_infrastructure_setup.md) to configure all the Docker containers and services required for the Personal Database Assistant.
+Now that your development environment is set up and connected to the existing PostgreSQL database on Raspberry Pi 3B, proceed to [Container Infrastructure Setup](./02_container_infrastructure_setup.md) to configure all the Docker containers and services required for the Personal Database Assistant.